How to Stream NFL Games Online

 HD Antenna Streaming Services

 This option involves a bit of DIY industriousness, but if you want to catch local games, why not just set up your own stream?
-Services like Channel Master, Tablo and Simple.TV allow you to hook up an HD antenna to a DVR box, then broadcast the stream — either live or recorded — to a set-top box, mobile device or computer just about anywhere in the world.
+Services like Channel Master and Tablo allow you to hook up an HD antenna to a DVR box, then broadcast the stream — either live or recorded — to a set-top box, mobile device or computer just about anywhere in the world.

 The cost varies depending on the HD antenna you get and the service you use, but the local channels themselves are free, and you wonꞌt have to jump through any NFL-sponsored hoops.